 Yes, it’s true.
 But I don’t know why Microsoft is moving away.
 This move could be because of the more advanced features and capabilities of Desktop Analytics (AIOPs?).

-There are three (3) main solutions in Windows Analytics (Upgrade Readiness, Device Health, and Update Compliance).
+Windows Analytics has three (3) main solutions: Upgrade Readiness, Device Health, and Update Compliance.

-And all these three solutions will be merged into Desktop Analytics.
-You can see more details about SCCM Desktop Analytics integration in this post.
+All three solutions will be merged into Desktop Analytics.
+This post provides more details about SCCM Desktop Analytics integration.

 Advantages of Desktop Analytics